 Decomposition techniques

-Lifespan inequality may increase or decrease while life expectancy is stagnating, this depends on the balance between reducing mortality at early ages, which compresses lifespan inequality, and saving lives at older ages, which increases inequality in lifespans (11, 12).
+Lifespan inequality may increase or decrease while life expectancy is stagnating, depending on the balance between reducing mortality at early ages, which compresses lifespan inequality, and saving lives at older ages, which increases inequality in lifespans (11, 12).
 To get a better interpretations of the reasons behind changes in lifespan inequality over time, we decompose lifespan inequality differences before, during, and after the stagnation of life expectancy by age and causes of death using standard decomposition techniques (13).

 Results